Ayush-Poddar-2003/TUTORIALS/WEB DEVELOPMENT/27_GitVersionControl/GitGithub.md

 ## What is Git?
-Git is a popular version control system.
-It was created by Linus Torvalds in 2005, and has been maintained by Junio Hamano since then.
+Popular version control system, created by Linus Torvalds in 2005, and has been maintained by Junio Hamano since then.

 ## Working with Git